mfhens/obisidian/Bullshit.md

 Frankfurt suggests that modern society's focus on performance, branding, and self-promotion fosters an environment where bullshit flourishes.
 In contexts where appearances matter more than substance, bullshit becomes a tool for survival and success.

 This essay has become a classic in philosophical and cultural discussions, offering a lens through which to analyze contemporary issues in politics, media, and everyday life.

+"In contrast [to merely unintelligible discourse], indif- ference to the truth is extremely dangerous.
+The conduct of civilized life, and the vitality of the institutions that are indispensable to it, depend very fundamentally on respect for the distinction between the true and the false.
+Insofar as the authority of this distinction is undermined by the preva- lence of bullshit and by the mindlessly frivolous attitude that accepts the proliferation of bullshit as innocuous, an indispensable human treasure is squandered"

+On Frankfurt’s view, bullshit is bullshit even if uttered with no intent to bullshit: if something is bullshit to start with, then its repetition “is bullshit as he [or it] repeats it, insofar as it was originated by someone who was unconcerned with whether what he was saying is true or false”